What sort of things can Career Services help me with?

 Though we do seminars and workshops, record podcasts and make videos, the bread and butter of this office is RESUMES!!
 However, we’ve also have been known to help you spiff up your cover letter, do mock interviews (in which you are not mocked), provide sartorial counseling (help you figure out what to wear) and try to keep you from freaking out in general.

 How do I get help from Career Services?

 The straightforward approach is always best.
 Fill out an appointment request form and we'll be in touch with you shortly.

 Will Career Services help me prepare for a job interview?

 Sure.
 We like doing that.
 We’ll make you knock on the door and shake hands and everything.

 My friend from another LLU school needs help with her resume.
 Can I send her to you?

 At the risk of sounding mean – No!
 There’s only me and my intrepid assistant, and we’ve got our hands full with you all!!
 But by all means feel free to share with your friend any of the resources we offer.
 That’s what friends are for.

 How can I get help with my writing?

 That’s easy!
-Stop by Room 1521 some afternoon and we can chat about the kind of help you need.
-If you’re working on a particular document, I’ll ask you to send it to firstname.lastname@example.org.
+Fill out an appointment request and we'll be in touch as soon as possible.
+You can upload your document (in Word) there too.
 Give me a couple days to read and comment on it, then I’ll contact you to set up an appointment.
-If you’re an online student or just not on campus that much, send me an email with the above info (the kind of help you need and any document you’re working on) along with your availability via phone or in person, if appropriate.
 It varies from student to student, but in general I can help with sentence construction, flow, transitions, clarity, vocabulary building, plagiarism issues, etc., with the intent of helping the student improve their document and their writing as a whole.